 Using child care forms to put your best foot forward goes beyond the paper or electronic forms themselves.
 Be thoughtful about how you present forms, how easy they are to find, and how much information you're giving parents when they fill them out.

-- Child care waiting list forms: Turning a point of frustration for many families into a clear and transparent experience with your center speaks volumes about your respect for those in your community.
+- Waiting list forms: Turning a point of frustration for many families into a clear and transparent experience with your center speaks volumes about your respect for those in your community.
 Find out how to handle waiting list forms and how to present them in a positive way.

-- Child care application forms: An application is a first point of contact with families, and crafting it with care can help your center get off on the right foot with every family who is considering your care.
+- Application forms: An application is a first point of contact with families, and crafting it with care can help your child care center get off on the right foot with every family who is considering your care.

-- Child care sign-in sheets: Sign-in sheets play a vital role in both accounting for the whereabouts of children in your care, and for gathering accurate attendance data for licensing, recordkeeping, and billing purposes.
+- Sign-in sheets: Sign-in sheets play a vital role in both accounting for the whereabouts of children in your care, and for gathering accurate attendance data for licensing, recordkeeping, and billing purposes.